sara-nl/clouddocs/surfcursus-part-B-2015-Oct-15.markdown

 * Under the Information section, find the *Persistent* entry.
 It says "no".
 * Switch the value to "yes".

-#### Deploy a persistent VM
+#### Start a persistent VM
 * Start your virtual machine again.
 * Login and check the files you made during the previous run.

-> During the previous run the VM's disk was "non-persistent".
+> During the previous run the VM's disk was *non-persistent*.

 #### Install and Run Mandelbrot

 The disk image is now marked as **persistent**.
-This means that we can install our software or store data in the VM and make sure that everything will remain in the VM once it is shutdown and re-instantiated.
+This means that you can install your software or store your data in the VM and make sure that everything will remain in the VM once it is shutdown and re-instantiated.

 Let's install and run an example to investigate the HPC Cloud capabilities.
 The code was taken from [mandelbrot-rmi](https://code.google.com/p/mandelbrot-rmi/), a distributed Manderbrot renderer based on [Java RMI](https://en.wikipedia.org/wiki/Java_remote_method_invocation), with some small improvements.

 >**NOTE:**
 >
-> For the rest of the tutorial we will omit `ubuntu@ip-145-100-59-197:~$` prompt in the instructions, in order to allow you copy-paste the commands directly in your terminal.
+> For the rest of the tutorial we will omit `ubuntu@ip-145-100-59-102:~$` prompt in the instructions, in order to allow you copy-paste the commands directly in your terminal.

 * Login to the running VM again.